pipelight/doc.pipelight/guide/triggers.md

 ::: warning

-Only works in a Git repository, so be sure to initialize a repo if you want to enable automation
+Only works in a Git repository.
+Be sure to initialize a repo if you want to enable automation.

 ```sh
 git init